zalora/styleguide/pages/components/Button.md

 # Button
-A button is indicates a possible user action.
+A button indicates a possible user action.
 Should be visible and inform the users on what will happen when they click on it.

 ## Type